mva/hello-tcljx/README.md

   `$JAVA_HOME/bin/java` will be used.
 Default is `~/local/jdk-classfile`.

-- `TCLJX_MDIR` is the directory holding the modules that comprise the
-  compiler: runtime, core libraries, alpha libraries, and the compiler classes.
-Default is `/tmp/$USER/tcljx-stage2.mdir-jar`.
+- `TCLJX_MDIR` is the bootstrap-tcljx directory holding the modules that comprise the compiler: runtime, core libraries, alpha libraries, and the compiler classes.
+Default is `../bootstrap-tcljx`.